We Taste-Tested The Best Brands of Canned Tuna — Here’s Our Favorite

 Not all brands of canned tuna are created equal, either in terms of their flavor profile or their health benefits.
 Fortunately, more and more canned fish brands are focusing on ethical and sustainable practices, so we can now better trace the environmental impact of our canned tuna consumption — and reap the increased health benefits.
 After all, according to the authors of one recent medical review, fish consumption has been associated with remarkable decreases in coronary heart disease.

-When we set out to find the best canned tuna, we knew taste would play a major role in our final picks — but it was equally important that the brands we tested synced with our values and concerns for our health and that of our planet.
+When we set out to find the best canned tuna, we knew the taste would play a major role in our final picks — but it was equally important that the brands we tested synced with our values and concerns for our health and that of our planet.
 So we came up with a list of determining factors to help guide our choices:

 Wild-caught vs. farmed (and a word on toxins)

 Wild-caught fish are typically superior to farmed because of their ability to grow and feed in an organic environment.
-However, while this is a good general rule, it’s not universal, and depends on the conditions, size, and species of fish.
+However, while this is a good general rule, it’s not universal and depends on the conditions, size, and species of fish.
 The waters in which they live make a big difference in the health of the fish: if pollutants are present in natural water environments, then the fish can absolutely be less healthy than those found in clean, managed farms.

 Additionally, larger and more mature tuna accumulate higher levels of mercury and other toxic elements, whereas younger and smaller species like skipjack — sometimes labeled as “chunk light” — tend to have less.
 For this reason, the FDA recommends limiting white tuna consumption and mixing a variety of fish into our diets.

-“Pregnant women and smaller children in particular should adhere to these guidelines to avoid mercury toxicity, which could be especially damaging to the brain and nervous system,” says Crystal Karges, RDN.
+“Pregnant women and smaller children, in particular, should adhere to these guidelines to avoid mercury toxicity, which could be especially damaging to the brain and nervous system,” says Crystal Karges, RDN.

-It’s widely known that our oceans are being adversely affected by human activity, and the ways in which we harvest marine wildlife has an immense impact.
+It’s widely known that our oceans are being adversely affected by human activity, and the ways in which we harvest marine wildlife have an immense impact.
 Many of the brands that we tasted work with fisheries that use the pole and line method, which is preferred.
 We avoided those that use mass harvesting techniques such as long lines and nets that don’t discriminate, catching all types of sea life — including dolphins, turtles, and even sharks — that either die in the fishing process or after being tossed back into the water as bycatch.

 Oil- vs. water-packed